 There are a variety of salt types that can work well in most water softeners, including rock, pellet, solar, or “evaporated” types.
 All rock salt, regardless of source, contains insoluble material that collects at the bottom of the salt storage tank and requires periodic clean-out.
 If purified salt products are used, the salt storage compartment will require less frequent clean-out, but you must check more frequently for bridging.

 The right kind of salt for your system depends on the type of softener you have as well as personal preference.
 Your service provider can help you understand which salt is best for your unique situation, as well as how much you’ll need based on your system, water usage, and the level of water hardness in your home.
-Older models may be less efficient and require more salt, while newer models sometimes have technology that makes them more efficient, as well as monitors for easy salt-level tracking.
+Older models may be less efficient and require more salt, while newer smart water softeners have technology that makes them more efficient, as well as monitors for easy salt-level tracking.

 Upgraded water softening systems have specialized tools to ensure longer lifespans and better water with increased convenience.
 From salt monitoring and low-salt alerts to demand-based regeneration and remote diagnostics sent directly to your service provider, optimized systems can make your life easier and ensure soft water is always flowing throughout your home.